Write the Email Body

 - Use clear button text such as `Read the guide`, `Reserve your seat`, or `Finish setup`.

-- Remove sections that are interesting to the sender but not useful to the subscriber.
+- Remove sections that help the sender but do not help the subscriber.

 ## Fix Common Issues